bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 72°
-- clear sky
+- broken clouds
 - 36% humidity
-- 4 mph wind
+- 3 mph wind

 1.6 inches of rain in the past 24 hours